—Updated July 17, 2020

 However, waiting until a new pool and deck is complete narrows your backyard design options.
 If a grill was not included from the get go, there may be obstacles to where it can go in the future.

-If there is available space for a grill in your yard, it may not be where you would like it.
-Or, it may be where you want it, but there is not enough of it for the large L- or U-shaped grill configuration you like.
+If your yard boasts available space for a grill, it may not be where you would like it.
+Or, it may be where you want it, but there is not enough of it for the large L- or U-shaped grill configuration you want.

-However, now the gas lines are covered, you may be let down: propane may be your only practical option.
+However, now the gas lines are covered over and you may be let down: propane may be your only practical option.
 Without massive cost and disruption—like ripping up a pool deck—uncovering the gas line may not be feasible.

 2. Avoid extra hassles.